Jeremy Vine (TV programme): Co-presenters

 A main feature returning from the former programme The Wright Stuff is that there is a male or female co-host who sits in the audience area.
 This role is currently performed by Storm Huntley, who previously worked on The Wright Stuff and was carried over to Jeremy Vine.
 From 2020, the co-host returned to the booth due to the COVID-19 pandemic, before moving next to the panellists in May 2022, and being dropped from the main show in 2022, due to the rebranding of “Jeremy Vine Extra”.

-Huntley is currently on maternity leave.